minigatewaydev/java-sample/README.md

 - Download as ZIP and extract
 - In VSC, File > Open Folder

-Before running the sample, please manually restore all dependecies by going to <code>.classpath</code> file.
+Before running the sample, please manually restore all dependencies by going to <code>.classpath</code> file.
 Change all entries under <code>classpathentry</code> and point it into the actual local __.jar__ file.
 If you don't have it, please download it using the link provided on __Project dependency__ above.

 After all restored: